yaulin118/Mobile-App-Gamer-Retention/README.md

 ![Increasing or decreasing over the lifecycle of the game_](https://user-images.githubusercontent.com/94856154/155636714-af4473ef-619e-46f0-b7cc-c324c78c8896.png)

 We excluded the last 30 days of the year from our analysis because those who joined in the last 30 days of the year would have automatically been categorized as Not-Retained, notibily, We see a dramatically declined at the end of the year.
 As the result, We only choose the data from Day 1 to Day 335.

+By given the data above, We observed that the avergae retention rate is **65.46%** throughout the year